Take on Distributed Caching

 or_SMEMBERS_

-and delete them set
+and clear the set

 Conclusion